mrichards42/xword/README.md

 ## Windows notes ##

 The images and scripts directories need to be in the same directory as XWord.exe.
-It is easiest to craete symlinks so that changes are shared -- this requires administrator privileges.
+It is easiest to create symlinks so that changes are shared -- this requires administrator privileges.

     cd xword